-The strength of the 2021 result means techUK enters the year ahead in a very strong position financially.
-We are actively recruiting for new positions that will see us further enhance our support to members.
+The strength of the 2022 results means techUK enters the year ahead in a strong financial position.

 We will continue to deliver value across all of our existing programme and policy areas, expanding our footprint in the regions and building on our existing SME programme.
-Specifics include;
+Specific plans include: